Searching ...

 Expensive Background Checks or No Screening Process

-While it’s common protocol for landlords to conduct a background check on all potential renters before becoming a tenant, be leery if the price is more than $30-$60.
+It’s a common protocol for landlords to conduct a background check on all potential renters before becoming a tenant.
+However, be leery if the price is more than $30-$60.
 Never hand over cash without consulting a reliable real estate agent if you’re skeptical of the situation.
 On the other hand, you should also be suspicious if a landlord doesn’t require a background check or screening process at all.
 It could be a scam.

 No Written or an Incomplete Lease Agreement